douglasdavis/pygram11/docs/quick.rst

    2.33 ms ± 170 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

 You can see the type conversion increases this calculation time by about 20%.
-The backend C++ functions prohibit type conversions of the input data.
+The back-end C++ functions prohibit type conversions of the input data.
 If an array with an unsupported :py:class:`numpy.dtype` is passed to pygram11, a :py:class:`TypeError` will be rasied.
 Supported :py:class:`numpy.dtype`'s for data are: